WeixuanZ/simple-jekyll-theme/index.md

 Welcome!
 Well done for discovering this 'secret' site, since it's not listed anywhere.

-This page is only used to test out Jekyll at the moment, I may add something interesting when there is time.
-In the mean time, enjoy some Lorem ipsum.
+This page is only used to test out Jekyll at the moment, I may add something interesting in the future.
+In the meantime, enjoy some Lorem ipsum.

 <div class="separator"></div>